gudyfr/fhtts/README.md

 - Event card holders for all event cards (searchable)
 - Automatic retrieval of all assets needed upon choosing a scenario
 - Automatic layout of the scenario map tiles
-- Automatic layout of scenarios and sections (not complete, and still needs a fair amount of work)
+- Automatic layout of scenarios and sections (mostly complete, but needs to be verified)
 - Integration with x-haven assistant :
+  - Add characters in the assistant depending on player mats set in TTS, and update those based on level.
   - Automatically sets the scenario in the assistant when loaded in TTS
   - Monsters automatically get a standee number associated to them when pulled from their bag.
   - Start round is automated and sends initiative to assistant